| |

 Enhances Safety

 Neglected vehicles that are not serviced or repaired regularly tend to break down more frequently.
-Breaking down on the side of the road or while driving can lead to extremely dangerous situations.
+Breaking down on the side of the road or while driving can lead to hazardous situations.

-Getting your vehicle routinely checked and sticking to maintenance schedules ensures part failures are less likely to happen at inconvenient or hazardous times.
+Getting your vehicle routinely checked and sticking to Car Maintenance Schedule ensures part failures are less likely to happen at inconvenient or hazardous times.

 Boosts Fuel Efficiency